 - Congenital bilateral perisylvian syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 Bilateral perisylvian polymicrogyria (BPP) is a rare neurological disorder that may be apparent at birth, infancy, or later during childhood.
 It is characterized mainly by partial paralysis of muscles on both sides of the face, tongue, jaws, and throat; difficulties in speaking, chewing, and swallowing (dysphagia); and/or seizures (epilepsy).
 In most cases, mild to severe intellectual disability is also present.
-BPP is thought to be due to improper development of the outer surface of the brain (cerebral cortex) during embryonic growth.
-In most cases, it appears to occur randomly for unknown reasons (sporadically); however, a few familial cases have been reported.
+While the exact cause of BPP is not fully understood, this condition is thought to be due to improper development of the outer surface of the brain (cerebral cortex) during embryonic growth.
+In most cases, BPP appears to occur sporadically (non-inherited) for unknown reasons in a person with no family history of the disorder.
+However, there are reports of a few families in which more than one member has BPP.
+Environmental causes of the disorder can include exposure to cytomegalovirus (CMV) during pregnancy.
 Treatment usually focuses on the specific symptoms that are present in each individual and may include anticonvulsant drugs to help prevent, reduce, or control epilepsy associated with the condition.

 - Perisylvian Syndrome, Congenital Bilateral.
 NORD.
 December 31, 2010; http://www.rarediseases.org/search/rdbdetail_abstract.html?disname=Perisylvian%20Syndrome%2C%20Congenital%20Bilateral.
 Accessed 5/6/2011.

 - Genetics Home Reference (GHR) contains information on Bilateral perisylvian polymicrogyria.
 This website is maintained by the National Library of Medicine.